 - Overview of regulated rate components and rate design and new rate and policies on the horizon.

-capacity matters and pipeline tariffs, transportation services,
+and pipeline tariffs, transportation services, agreements and rates.

 You Will Also Learn

-details of gas transportation, pooling, nominations, confirmations,
+overview of gas transportation, pooling, nominations, confirmations,

 scheduling, receipt and delivery point priorities and balancing through